Skip the navigation

 Thakeham Homes: the Woodgate Estate

 A few years ago, a company named Thakeham Homes proposed the building of an unspecified number of houses on the farmland surrounding Woodhurst, the large house supposedly once owned by Margot Fonteyn to the south of the village.
 Planning permission was not granted for this, but the company did get permission to build just over 600 houses and other buildings on the site of the Pease Pottage Car Boot Sale, close to the busy M23/A23 roundabout.
-Late in 2018, work began on what was to become the Woodgate estate; see the picture gallery for photographs of the building work.
+In 2019, work began on what was to become the Woodgate estate:

 An extra 600 houses was likely to lead to an extra 1000 or so cars regularly travelling in and out of the village.
 In anticipation of this extra traffic, extensive roadworks took place, widening the M23/A23 roundabout and the road between that roundabout and the Moto service station.
 It remains to be seen whether the expanded road system has much long-term effect on traffic congestion in Pease Pottage.